Kar3rraN03/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Sn7vYcU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After the ticket was opened,I updated the priority level to emergency
+After I was done creating the tickets, I signed into Jane Doe's account to start working on the first ticket.
+When the ticket was opened I clicke on priority level and updated it to emergency.
 </p>
 <br />